-R7A.5.5.1 Non-complying activities in Aokautere Greenfield Residential Area
+R7A.5.5.1 Non-complying activities in Aokautere Residential Area

-The following activities are Non-Complying Activities in the Aokautere Greenfield Residential Area:
+The following activities are Non-Complying Activities in the Aokautere Residential Area:

-- (i) Any subdivision that does not comply with one or more of the relevant standards and terms in R7A.5.2.2(a), (b)(v), (b)(vi), or (d) - (ii) Any subdivision that does not satisfy R7A.5.2.2 (i)(a) and either where the transport assessment required by R7A.5.2.2 (i)(b) has not been undertaken or the assessment required by R7A.5.2.2 (i)(b)(ii) predicts that a capacity thresholds for one or more of the intersections identified in Table 7A.1 will be exceeded. - (iii) Any subdivision that does not provide the 5 metre no-build setback perimeter stormwater swale in accordance with Policy 4.10 and Policy 4.11 to service development on the gully edge locations identified on the Aokautere Structure Plan (Map 7A.3). - (iv) Any subdivision that does not provide for a local neighbourhood centre in accordance with the Aokautere Neighbourhood Precinct Plan (Map 7A.3C).
+- (i) Any subdivision that does not comply with one or more of the relevant standards and terms in R7A.5.2.2(a), (b)(v), (d), (g), and (h). - (ii) Any subdivision that does not provide the 5 metre no-build setback identified on the Aokautere Structure Plan (Map 7A.4). - (iii) Any subdivision that does not provide for a local neighbourhood centre in accordance with the Aokautere Neighbourhood Precinct Plan (Map 7A.4C).